 Discover how GC-TOF-MS and GC×GC-TOF-MS technologies can dramatically enhance your applications for food analysis and increase data quality and sample throughput.

-This is the first session of the 'The Power of GC-TOF-MS for Food and Environmental Applications' eSeminar focusing on food analysis.
+'The Power of GC-TOF-MS for Food Applications' eSeminar focusing on food analysis.
 Further details are below:

 How to Push the Boundaries of your Food Analysis Applications using LECO GC-TOF-MS and GCxGC-TOF-MS Technologies